 Tommy got out.
 In the awkward slap-feet gait that kept him out of the Armed Forces, he maneuvered around the car and opened the door for Josie.
 Together, hand in hand, they entered the house without ever noticing his car.

 He’d never see those electric blues again.
 He’d never be asked to explain why he didn’t say he had a very big crush on her.

 That wound would still hurt long after his other wounds had healed.

 He stared straight ahead into the dark, numbed.
 Where from here?
 Who from here?

 Tommy’s car revved up.
 It peeled away down the street.
-Had one door shut or two?
+Hadn’t he heard two doors shut?

 He turned the car around and drove away.

 At the edge of town, he braked for a light.
 Sure enough, headlights rushed up behind.
 So soon?
-It took a few seconds last time.
+It took a bit the last time.